-A New Year means a new resolution, and many people will be hitting the gym as a result.
-However, if you are in the midst of early recovery, paying attention to your health and fitness levels can be important for other reasons as well–one of which is the physical impact on the body of the active addiction.
-While there are treatment centers that provide analysis of a newly recovering persons’ health and provides fitness options, many cannot afford this type of treatment and are left wondering where to begin.
+If you are in the midst of early recovery, paying attention to your health and fitness is important because of the physical impact addiction has on the body.
+While there are some treatment centers that provide a health and fitness analysis, those not offered that kind of treatment and are left wondering what to do.

-Learning to breathe, as in a yoga setting will also enhance early recovery.
-Toxins have been eliminated from the body and breathing deeply to continue the cleansing process is beneficial.
-Stretching and easy yoga poses are also good for helping to further cleanse the liver, kidneys, lungs and other vital organs after the detoxification process is complete.
+Learning to breathe, as in a yoga setting, will also enhance early recovery.
+Toxins have been eliminated from the body and breathing deeply continues the cleansing process.
+Stretching and easy yoga poses are also good for helping to further cleanse the liver, kidneys, lungs, and other vital organs after the detoxification process is complete.
 Most will feel more confident and energized by a simple stretching routine as found in beginning yoga classes.

-The challenge for many addicts, who can often be classified as "all or nothing" types, is to moderately exercise.
+The challenge for many people who struggle with addiction, who can often be classified as "all or nothing" types, is to moderately exercise.
 They will start out with a routine that is far too taxing for them, then fail to continue when they injure themselves or feel pain in muscles not used properly for some time.
-It is important to begin with small amounts of beneficial exercise and to grow a practice from there.
-It is not recommended that they begin with running a marathon, or even a mile, but to slowly develop a short walk of around the block and a few minutes of yoga breathing and stretching into longer periods of exercise over some time.
+It is important to begin with small amounts of beneficial exercise and to grow from there.
+Do not start by running a marathon.
+Just a short walk around the block and a few minutes of yoga breathing and stretching will start you on your way.